yashkundu/store-monitoring/README.md

 generate_report.py - generates report (logic of calculating uptime and downtime is here) \
-data_ingest.py - to ingest csv to postgres
+data_ingest.py - to ingest csv to postgres \
+models are in models package, models.py is added by mistake